Skip to content

 <div className="text-slate-700 dark:text-slate-300">{review.content}</div>

-When content is passed as a JSX expression, React automatically escapes HTML entities, preventing script execution.
+Passing content as a JSX expression means React escapes HTML entities automatically.

 Edit page